 If uneven pavement occurs on a stretch of highway that is under construction, proper warning signs should be posted in order to call your attention to the issue in time for you to slow down.
 However, this is not always the case.
 Additionally, uneven pavement can result from conditions other than present construction, which will make it less noticeable to you until after you’ve run over it.
 A few common causes of uneven pavement are as follows:

 - Erosion of the soil underneath the road

 - Extended wear from vehicles

 - Disruption from tree roots

 Driving instructors often warn their students about the potential dangers of poor road conditions, but even an experienced driver could lose control of a vehicle if he or she hits an obstruction at high speeds.

 ne of the most integral elements of smoothly flowing and safe traffic is the proper posting and visibility of road signs.
 Road signs are the number one method of communicating road conditions and rules to drivers.
 Therefore, when these road signs are not posted or damaged to the point that they are unreadable, more accidents are likely to happen and more injuries are likely to occur.
 Depending on the type of road, local and state organizations in Massachusetts are responsible for maintaining road signs.
 That means if a sign is not posted properly or a damaged sign is not replaced promptly, it could be the result of negligence.

 At Crowe & Mulvey, LLP, we believe that negligence resulting in accidents or injuries cannot go unanswered.
-If you or someone you know has suffered in an accident related to lack of posted signs, our Massachusetts road defect attorneys may be able to help you.
+If you or someone you know has suffered in an accident related to lack of posted signs, our Boston road defect attorneys may be able to help you.

 Lack of Guardrails